Blacg13/IF3_sunhours/README.md

 + Search with latitude and longitude formats other than decimal degrees (DMS, DMM and geohash) 🔍
 + Contact form ✉️
 + The ability to send or download search results on a pretty pre-created map (resembling the contact icon) ✨

-It's more than likely that this website will remain a work in progress, as I have other, more ambitious and complex website ideas and projects 😅

 In any case, I hope your stay here will be pleasant and functional !